SAMSON#

 • dialogTitle (str) – A title of the pop-up dialog.

-• label (str) – The description label in the dialog
+• label (str) – Description label shown in the dialog.

 Returns: